 Currently, she serves as the Vice President of Women Business Owners of Montgomery County and the Secretary of Transformations of Montgomery County.

 Ms. Hamelburg graduated from The University of Michigan Law School in 1989.
-She is licensed to practice in both Maryland and Washington, D.C.
+She is licensed to practice in Maryland, Virginia and Washington, D.C.